ryashpal/EHR-QC-Demo-Tutorial/docs/source/index.rst

 #.
 Identifying challenges in applying EHR in a research setting
 #.
 Exploring medical records using EHR-QC modules
 #.
 Transforming raw medical records to standard data models or schemas
 #.
-Performing medical concept mapping using r standard vocabulary of choice
+Performing medical concept mapping using a standard vocabulary of choice
 #.
 Exploring various options to clean and pre-process data to make it machine-learning-ready